demisto/content/CONTRIBUTING.md

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Review Process
-Once you open a pull request we have a bot (@content-bot) that will assist you and provide comments and reminders about the state of the pull request.
+Once you open a pull request we have a bot (`@content-bot`) that will assist you and provide comments and reminders about the state of the pull request.
 Additionally, a member of the team will be assigned to review the pull request.
+Comments will be provided by the team member as the review process progresses.

 You will see a few [GitHub Status Checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) that help validate that your pull request is according to our standards: